Skip to main content

 Minimal/Measurable Residual Disease

 Even when a complete remission is achieved, some leukemia cells that cannot be seen with a microscope may still remain in the bone marrow.
 This is referred to as minimal residual disease (MRD), also called measurable residual disease.
 Patients who achieve remission after initial treatment but have MRD are at increased risk of disease relapse.
 Testing for MRD can help doctors identify patients who may benefit from further treatment with intensified therapies, such as allogeneic stem cell transplantation.
 It is important to get tested for MRD after achieving remission.
-The tests used most commonly to detect MRD are flow cytometry, polymerase chain reaction (PCR) and next-generation sequencing.
+The tests used most commonly to detect MRD are flow cytometry, polymerase chain reaction (PCR) and DNA sequencing.

 See the free LLS booklet Minimal Residual Disease (MRD) for more information.

-Consolidation (Post-remission) Therapy
+Consolidation Therapy

 "Consolidation therapy," also called "post-remission therapy," is treatment that is given after cancer is in remission following induction therapy.
 The goal of consolidation therapy is to lower the number of residual leukemia cells in the body, or eliminate them entirely to help prevent the leukemia from returning.
 Without additional therapy, the leukemia is likely to relapse within weeks or months.

 Patients with favorable risk factors are often given intensive chemotherapy with high-dose cytarabine and other drugs for their consolidation therapy.
+Patients with high-risk AML, based on their prognostic factors, receive more aggressive therapy, such as allogeneic stem cell transplantation.

 Central Nervous System (CNS) Involvement

 AML cells can spread to the cerebrospinal fluid, the fluid around the brain and spinal cord.
-This is uncommon, occurring in less than 3 percent of AML patients.
+This is uncommon, occurring in less than 5 percent of AML patients.
 Because CNS involvement is rare in cases of AML, doctors often do not test for it at the time of diagnosis unless the patient is experiencing neurologic symptoms, such as headache or confusion.
 If neurologic symptoms are present, the doctor may order imaging tests and/or a lumbar puncture to determine if there are leukemia cell in the spinal fluid.

 What type of treatment is used for CNS involvement?